tgac-vumc/Statescopeweb/README.md

 ## **Tutorial: Adding or Editing Pages**

-You can customize the website by adding or editing pages in the **Docusaurus** structure.
-Here’s how:

 ### **1. Editing the Sidebar**

 The sidebar is controlled by the `sidebars.js` file.
-To add a new document to the sidebar:
+To add a new document:

 - Open `sidebars.js` and locate the appropriate section.
 - Add the new document's ID.
 For example: